 Why Does it Matter?

-It is critical that the most skilled shop personnel reserve their time and knowledge for the opportunities where their unique ability is required and can make the biggest impact for the company.
+It is critical that the most skilled shop personnel reserve their time and knowledge for the opportunities where their unique ability is required and can make the biggest impact on the company.
 The Head Estimator often has the most manufacturing and business experience in the shop.
-This is why they are entrusted with the most sensitive and important customer facing interaction – quoting.
+This is why they are entrusted with the most sensitive and important customer-facing interaction – quoting.
 After working with hundreds of shops, we’ve built a sketch of this typical quoting process.

 The Head Estimator is often responsible for facilitating every step in this process (their primary actions are highlighted in yellow in Figure 1).
 This includes the repetitive administrative steps required to build a quote: compile all materials (all relevant files, customer notes, desired quantities, etc.), determine project fit, draft the quote in their ERP/MRP or alternative quoting system, and begin to build the router.
 This individual’s wealth of skill and experience could certainly be better applied in other areas of the business!

 Let’s say the average quote-item takes 15 minutes to build.
 If the Head Estimator was able to save 50% of their time usually devoted to the administrative tasks involved in the quoting process, they would save 7.5 minutes on every quote-item.
 Assuming roughly 50 quote-items a week (depending on shop size/volume), this comes to over 6 hours a week!
 Imagine all the projects one of the most skilled team members in a shop could complete with 6 extra hours a week?